Improving the profitability of a plastics recycling plant through energy efficiency AI + IoT technology.

 Monitor all of your devices and sensors at scale, so that you can identify issues or maintenance requirements.

-The real business outcomes driven by our Plastic Recycling Plant Energy Efficiency IoT solution
+The real business outcomes driven by our Plastic Recycling Plant Energy Efficiency AI + IoT solution

 Maintained continuous oversight of each bulk container and ensured overage is maintained at an acceptable level.